 - "Understanding Thresholds" on the next page - "Setting Threshold Granularity" on the next page - Perform the following steps in the Add DPI Alert Rule dialog box that is displayed: - a.
 In the Rule Name box, enter a unique name for the rule. - b.
 From the Measure drop-down list, select a measure.
 The available options are: Uplink Tonnage, Hits, Total Tonnage, Downlink Tonnage, and Unique Subscribers. - c.
 From the Type drop-down list, select a type.
 The available options are: Absolute and Rate of Change. - d.
 From the Granularity drop-down list, select a granularity in minutes at which the KPI is to be calculated.
 The available options are: Hourly, Daily, and Monthly. - e.
-From the KPI drop-down list, select a KPI. - f.
 To set threshold for a selected severity, perform the following steps: - Select a check box adjacent to the severity type.
-The available options are: Warning, Minor, Major, and Critical. - b.
-From the Comparator drop-down list, select a comparator.
-The available options are: >= (Greater than Equal to) and <= (Lesser than Equal to). - c.
-In the blank field, enter an absolute signed double value against which each KPI value for the defined granularity will be compared against. - The alarm is raised if the value is more or is less than the threshold value (as configured). - g.
-In the Start Time and End Time fields, set the time range.
+The available options are: Warning, Minor, Major, and Critical. - From the Comparator drop-down list, select a comparator.
+Based on the rule type, the options are displayed.